ezitisitis/laravel-refresh-database-once/README.md

 # Laravel DB refresh

+**⚠️ Notice: This project is no longer maintained.
+As a replacement please use [RefreshDatabase](https://laravel.com/docs/12.x/database-testing#resetting-the-database-after-each-test).**

 This package contains Trait to refresh and seed database before running test scope.

 ## Why do you need that